Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 The last components (numbers 6 to 13) are for SoD; for these, components 6 *or* 7 are required to install any of the other, optional components (for details refer to components' descriptions).
 Component 14 offers an alternate portrait for Imoen by Acifer.
 It is optional and independent on any other I4E component.

+Please note: For Imoen to react to game events in SoD accordingly, the main component (Tracking System, 2nd component) of "Road to Discovery" needs to be installed.

 Components for BGII content: